 The best time to make this decision is during the planning phase of your campaign or marketing initiative.

-Use Smart Links when:
+Use unbranded links when:

 - You want to share third-party content and track clicks, but you don’t necessarily want to brand the content as your own